Are CPUs Cheaper Than GPUs On Average?

 Role of GPU

-These GPUs stand out as the principal components for graphics processing, image rendering, and frame generation.
-Employing an upgrade in this area can yield drastic enhancements in FPS; however, only in games where such improvements are dependent on graphics capabilities.
+These GPUs are the principal components for graphics processing, image rendering, and frame generation.
+Employing an upgrade in this area can yield drastic enhancements in FPS; however, only in games where such improvements are dependent on graphics capabilities

 It is worth noting that a GPU upgrade will bring about visible benefits only if it is coupled with an appropriate CPU.
 Otherwise, the system may run into bottlenecks, and there could be a ceiling on the gains.